google/netkat/README.md

 Note: We expect that this NetKAT implementation may diverge from NetKAT as described [in the literature](#academic-publications-on-netkat) over time, as we take liberty to optimize and adjust the language for industrial use.
+Build rules/targets will also be kept restricted for the time being to discourage any active external dependents.

 ## Disclaimer